 Be sure to tell your doctor about all the nonprescription and prescription medicines you take.
 Be sure to mention any acid-reducing medicines you take, such as Pepcid (famotidine), Prilosec (omeprazole), or Tums.
 You may need to stop taking some medicines before this test.

 How It Is Done

 For a secretin test, a blood sample is taken.
 Then the digestive hormone secretin is injected into a vein in your arm.
-More blood samples are taken at the time of the injection, and then every 5 minutes until 15 minutes have passed.
-And then another sample is taken at 30 minutes after the secretin injection.
+More blood samples are taken at the time of the injection and then every few minutes for about half an hour after the injection.

 How It Feels

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.